Mem Inst Oswaldo Cruz, Rio de Janeiro, VOLUME 115 | MAY 2020

 BACKGROUND Biomphalaria glabrata snails are widely distributed in schistosomiasis endemic areas like America and Caribe, displaying high susceptibility to infection by Schistosoma mansoni.
 After the availability of B. glabrata genome and transcriptome data, studies focusing on genetic markers and small non-coding RNAs have become more relevant.
 The small RNAs have been considered important through their ability to finely regulate the gene expression in several organisms, thus controlling the functions like cell growth, metabolism, and susceptibility/resistance to infection.

-OBJECTIVE The present study aims on identification and characterization of the repertoire of small non-coding RNAs in B. glabrata (Bgl-small RNAs).
+OBJECTIVE The present study aims on identification and characterisation of the repertoire of small non-coding RNAs in B. glabrata (Bgl-small RNAs).

-METHODS By using small RNA sequencing, bioinformatics tools and RT-qPCR, we identified, characterized, and validated the presence of small RNAs in B. glabrata.
+METHODS By using small RNA sequencing, bioinformatics tools and quantitative reverse transcription polymerase chain reaction (RT-qPCR), we identified, characterised, and validated the presence of small RNAs in B. glabrata.